crownstone/bluenet/docs/INSTALL.md

 If you installed a different compiler than the one we recommended above, adjust the compiler type:

 - Set `COMPILER_TYPE` to the correct compiler type  (Default: `arm-none-eabi`)

-By default, the Softdevice s130 v1.0 is used.
-If you want to use s110 instead, copy over and uncomment the Softdevice s110 block from the `$BLUENET_DIR/CMakeBuild.config.default`

-    SOFTDEVICE_MAJOR=8
-    SOFTDEVICE_MINOR=0
-    SOFTDEVICE_SERIES=110
-    SOFTDEVICE=s110
-    APPLICATION_START_ADDRESS=0x00018000
-    APPLICATION_LENGTH=0x28000
-    RAM_R1_BASE=0x20002000
-    RAM_APPLICATION_AMOUNT=24K

 If you want to download and use a different softdevice, you will need to adjust the values above: